Home - Book Preview

 “I’ll be helping Mattie again this year,” Mom added.

 “Yay!
 My turn!”
 Mattie shouted, and ran to her rocket.
-Mom took the lighter from me, and holding it with Mattie’s help, lit it, then hurriedly backed away with her.
+Mom took the lighter from me and holding it with Mattie’s help, lit it and hurriedly backed away with her.

 This one was a brilliant green and blue.

 Mom did hers next followed by Dad.
-Grandma preceeded Grandpa, and finally it was my turn again.
+Grandma preceded Grandpa, and finally it was my turn again.

 “Every year,” Dad explained, “I look for the biggest rocket I can find for the birthday boy.”

-Grandpa helped him set it down, and then watched as a trigger cord was unrolled, “Rules on this one, is everybody has to stand on the other side of the house in case of a misfire.
+Grandpa helped him set it down and then watched as a trigger cord was unrolled, “Rule for this one is everybody has to stand on the other side of the house in case of a misfire.
 Joe, can you take everyone around?
 Johnny and I will just go around the corner of the house to hit the trigger button.”

 It disappeared into the night sky, then it became bright like daylight as it exploded.
 The sound could be felt, and I could hear all the neighborhood dogs howling.
 Birthday traditions are awesome.